 How We Helped

 In 2010, WMF funded the creation of a comprehensive conservation plan for Keneseth Eliyahoo Synagogue.
 This plan addresses structural and architectural integrity as well as the restoration of historic finishes and stained glass.
-This project will adopt the same fixing methodology to deal with cracks, lead fatigue, and rusting, aiming to recover the most striking decorative feature of the synagogue.

 Why It Matters

 The Keneseth Eliyahoo Synagogue continues to be used as a synagogue and is the center of Jewish cultural and religious life in Mumbai.
-The building contains unique features that draw on the various cultural forces in Mumbai in the nineteenth century, combining Jewish traditions with Indian and English colonial influences.
+The building contains unique features that draw on the various cultural forces in Mumbai in the nineteenth century, combining Jewish traditions with Indian and English Victorian influences.